fge2/Covid-19-Sim/README.md

 Lockdown appears effective in limiting infections and the virus quickly dies out.
 A majority of the population is never infected.

 ## Quarantine
 Simulation where 25% of the environment area is quarantined.
 Quarantine is slowly fazed out after a set number of frames.
 Patient zero is placed in quarantined area.
-Parameters include the area of the quarantine zone as well as when to end the quarantine.
+Parameters include the area of the quarantine zone as well as when to end the quarantine..
 ```
 python quarantine.py
 ```